electron/electronjs.org-old/data/blog/webview2.md

 For apps using the shared WebView2 runtime, WebView2 has its own updater, similar to Chrome or Edge, that runs independent of your application.
 Your app will transparently inherit any updates every time it launches.
 Neither Electron nor WebView2 is managed by Windows Update.
+WebView2 is shipped _inbox_ starting with windows 11.

 Both Electron and WebView2 inherit Chromium’s multi-process architecture - namely, a single main process that communicates with one-or-more renderer processes.
 These processes are entirely separate from other applications running on the system.